akshiii/javascript_questions/SystemDesign/Readme.md

 - GraphQL - Pros is that its very modern, easy to load balance, and mainly that it loads only the data that we need.

+  Pros

+- Highly flexible, you can request only the data that you need
+- All benefits of SSE over HTTP2
+- We dont need to craete multiple api endpoints, easy to scale.

+  Cons

+- We need a client that supports subscription over SSE or implement our own
+- No HTTP caching, graphql works over POST, we need to rely over client library to cache request.

 ![alt text](images/graphql.png)

 - Websockets - We open only 1 TCP connection and send, recieve data there.
 Hard to load balance for backend.